Before the ceremony

 After you’ve got married or had your civil partnership

-- Await any additional certificates that you’ve ordered to arrive to you in the post;
+- Await for your marriage or civil partnership certificate(s) that you’ve ordered to arrive in the post;

 - If you are changing your name, update your passport using your marriage certificate, and then use your passport in your new name with all other official bodies e.g. driving licence, employer, banks, financial, mortgage, legal, insurance, etc.